 Data are for the 2010-11 school year.

-Percentages are rounded to the nearest whole number.
+Percentages are rounded to the nearest whole number and may not add up to 100 percent due to rounding.

 Student Enrollment by Income, Disability, and English Proficiency Status

 Enrollment by income data are for the 2010-11 school year.
 Low-income students are students who qualify for free/reduced-price lunch.
 Enrollment by disability and English proficiency data are for 2009-10.